 A cataract clouds the human eye’s natural lens, gradually making seeing difficult.
 Cataracts are a common eye problem, especially in older people, and can cause blurred vision, glare, and trouble seeing at night.
-Cataracts can be fixed by a minor surgical procedure, removing the cloudy lens and putting in an artificial one.
+A minor surgical procedure, such as removing the cloudy lens and replacing it with an artificial one, can fix cataracts.
 A cataract is by far the most commonly performed eye surgery worldwide.

 Who needs Cataract Surgery?

-You would require Cataract surgery if you develop one or more below symptoms.
+You would require Cataract surgery if you develop one or more of the below symptoms.
 If any of the next is true:

 What happens during cataract surgery?